labhstats/slicer_diameter_code/README.md

 - SegmentEditorExtraEffects
 - SlicerVMTK

-These packages were installed to try the procude described: https://www.youtube.com/watch?v=yi07mjr3JeU but was too sophisticated for our use; Basilar artery diameter measurements.
+These packages were installed to try the procedure described: https://www.youtube.com/watch?v=yi07mjr3JeU but was too sophisticated for our use; Basilar artery diameter measurements.
 However, the line tools included in this version was better than the native ones.